L33T-H4X0R-D00D/Kali-Tools/printer/config.md

 Printer vulnerability analysis.
-*Version 20180625.0*
+*Version 20180625.1*

-The following steps detail configuration of OpenVAS for printer evaluation. **Note: If you require a deeper/more intensive test, select a deeper/more intensive scan config (i.e. Full and Fast Ultimate) in step 5 and name appropriately in step 7.**
+The following steps detail configuration of OpenVAS for printer evaluation. **Note: If you require a deeper/more intensive scan, select a deeper/more intensive scan config (i.e. Full and Fast Ultimate) in step 5 and name appropriately in step 7.**

 ----------
 ![](images/1.png?raw=true)